-The Clinical Supervisor is responsible for completion of the induction meeting with Clinical Supervisor form and the Clinical Supervisor's Report for the trainee's portfolio at the end of the placement.
+The Clinical Supervisor is responsible for completion of the Clinical Supervisor's Report for the trainee's portfolio at the end of the placement.

 Significant performance concerns identified by the Clinical Supervisor should be shared with the trainee's Educational Supervisor and Training Programme Director.